ME495-Navigation/slam-project-Fneylon/README.md

 # Package List
 This repository consists of several ROS packages
 - nuturtle_description - package that vizualizes the 4 turtlebot3 burgers based on the turtlebot3 burger model from the turtlebot3 repo.
+- turtlelib - package that contains the library for the turtlebot3 burgers